leonardo5621/terraform-kafka-perf-test/README.md

 - A valid kubernetes context.
 - A kubernetes configuration file to allow the communication with the cluster.

+The `.env.example` contains a sample of the necessary environment variables you must include to your environment

 ## What this project has achieved

 With the creation of these modules, these project has been able to achieve the creation of a Kafka Cluster and a sample topic provisioned using the Strimzi Operator.
 With the possibility of creating the underlying GKE Cluster or not.

-The usage of all the modules bring the creation of the Kafka Cluster on the Kubernetes Cluster and it executes a performance test on it.
+The usage of all the modules bring the creation of the Kafka Cluster on the Kubernetes Cluster, the execution of a performance test on it and a set of prometheus monitoring metrics of the cluster.
 In addition, the Kafka UI application allow us to see the exchanged messages during the test.

 ![Screenshot from 2023-05-28 21-24-34](https://github.com/leonardo5621/terraform-kafka-perf-test/assets/30439454/83a77f53-e4a9-4c4b-8058-a11804cdd399)